Signatures (restaurant)

-Signatures Restaurant was a Washington D.C. restaurant opened by Jack Abramoff.
+Signatures was a restaurant in Washington D.C., opened by Jack Abramoff in February 2002.
 Expensive and lavishly appointed with expensive memorabilia, Villeroy & Boch chargers and Christofle flatware, Signatures was used by Abramoff in coordination with his skyboxes and foreign trips to spend money primarily given by Indian tribes on politicians.
-During 17 months between 2002 and 2003 Signatures gave away $180,000 of food and drinks.
+During 17 months between 2002 and 2003, Signatures gave away $180,000 of food and drinks.
+The restaurant was located at 801 Pennsylvania Avenue NW in the Penn Quarter neighborhood of Washington, D.C.
+It closed on November 16, 2005.

-Signatures rivaled the Capital Grille, opened in 1994, as the premier high-end GOP restaurant in town.
-It was more successful than Abramoff's other Washington D.C. food ventures: Archives Restaurant and Stacks Delicatessen, both kosher eateries.
+Signatures rivaled The Capital Grille, opened in 1994, as the premier high-end Republican restaurant in the city.
+It was more successful than Abramoff's two other Washington D.C. food ventures, Archives Restaurant and Stacks Delicatessen, both kosher eateries.

-The political website PoliticsPA named it to their list of restaurants frequented by politicians.
+In 2002, the political website PoliticsPA named it to their list of restaurants most frequented by politicians.

-Abramoff's scandalous dealings
+Restaurant's use in Abramoff's federal lobbying

-Abramoff billed his tribal clients hundreds of thousands of dollars for meals at Signatures.
+Jack Abramoff billed his tribal clients hundreds of thousands of dollars for meals at Signatures.
 Billing, campaign finance records, and restaurant records show, for example, that the Mississippi Band of Choctaw Indians paid Greenberg Traurig over $5,600, and that the Agua Caliente Band of Cahuilla Indians paid as much as $20,000 for dozens of luncheon and dinner events a month.

 Abramoff's preferred table was Table 40, where Tom DeLay, Dana Rohrabacher, Bob Ney, and John Doolittle were his regular guests, getting their meals comped.
 Rohrabacher ate as Abramoff's guest at least monthly, claiming the friendship exemption to House ethics rules.
 Bob Ney paid Signatures about $1,900 for meals and events between 2002 and 2004 in addition to many comped meals.
-Restaurant records show that Team Abramoff members Neil Volz and Tony Rudy (with Tom Hammond) organized $1,500 (minimum) dinners for their respective former bosses, Bob Ney and Tom DeLay, in April 2002, though campaign finance records show no payment.
+Restaurant records show that Team Abramoff members Neil Volz and Tony Rudy with Tom Hammond organized $1,500 (minimum) dinners for their respective former bosses, Bob Ney and Tom DeLay, in April 2002, though campaign finance records show no payment.
 Although representatives Roy Blunt (R-Mo.) and Frank A. LoBiondo (R-N.J.) and former senators John Breaux (D-La.), Don Nickles (R) and Tim Hutchinson (R) were also on an Abramoff list of people to be comped, Blunt, LoBiondo, and Breaux deny ever receiving free meals.

-Over the period of January 2002 to May 2003 Abramoff and his investors put more than $3 million into Signatures, spending 7 percent of revenues on comped food and drink, well above the industry standard.
+Between January 2002 and May 2003, Abramoff and his investors put more than $3 million into Signatures, spending seven percent of the restaurant's revenues on complimentary food and drinks, well above the industry standard.